queuetue/chawk-gem/README.md

 3. Commit your changes => `git commit -am 'Add some feature'`
 4. Push to the branch => `git push origin my-new-feature`
 5. Create new Pull Request

+## Rights

+Limor Fried, also known as Ladayada of adafruit industries has suggested these rights for Internet of Things creators.
+They are published here to support fair and honest practices for data collection initiatives.
+[Original Link](http://www.nytimes.com/roomfordebate/2013/09/08/privacy-and-the-internet-of-things/a-bill-of-rights-for-the-internet-of-things)

+* Open is better than closed; this ensures portability between Internet of Things devices.

+* Consumers, not companies, own the data collected by Internet of Things devices.

+* Internet of Things devices that collect public data must share that data.

+* Users have the right to keep their data private.

+* Users can delete or back up data collected by Internet of Things devices.

+Chawk is designed with these ideals in mind.

 ## License